 A mortgage relief professional reviews your Nebraska loan situation, confirms whether a Notice of Default has been recorded, and identifies which programs apply at your current stage.

-If the Notice of Default has already been recorded, Nebraska law provides a 30-day cure period during which the homeowner can reinstate the loan by paying all past-due amounts — missed payments, late fees, and trustee costs incurred to date.
+If the Notice of Default has already been recorded, Nebraska law under Neb.
+Rev. Stat. § 76-1006 provides a 30-day cure period during which the homeowner can reinstate the loan by paying all past-due amounts — missed payments, late fees, and trustee costs incurred to date.
+Neb.
+Rev. Stat. § 76-1008 requires the NOD to be mailed to the trustor within 10 days of recording, providing formal written notice of the cure deadline.
+Under Neb.
+Rev. Stat. § 76-1012, the reinstatement right remains available up to the moment of the trustee's sale — not just during the 30-day cure period.
 Reinstatement during the cure period halts the foreclosure process entirely.
 If you cannot reinstate in full, submitting a complete modification application simultaneously is critical.
 Federal dual tracking protections apply — a complete application under review prevents certain foreclosure milestones from advancing while the application is pending.
 But the application must be complete: missing documents, unsigned forms, or incomplete financials restart the review process and waste time in a short window.

-If the 30-day cure period runs without reinstatement or a complete application, the trustee issues the Notice of Sale with at least 5 months before the sale can occur.
+If the 30-day cure period under Neb.
+Rev. Stat. § 76-1006 runs without reinstatement or a complete application, the trustee issues the Notice of Sale under Neb.
+Rev. Stat. § 76-1007 — requiring five consecutive weekly publications, with the last publication at least 10 but no more than 30 days before the trustee's sale.
 Nebraska's 5-month notice period is one of the longest in any non-judicial state and provides meaningful runway — but modification during this window must begin at the start, not the end.
 Nebraska provides no post-sale redemption period under the Trust Deeds Act non-judicial process.
-And Nebraska allows deficiency judgments after the non-judicial sale — the lender can pursue the difference between the outstanding debt and the sale price.
+And under Neb.
+Rev. Stat. § 76-1013, Nebraska allows deficiency judgments after the non-judicial sale — the lender must file within three months of the trustee's sale, and the deficiency is limited to the excess of the total debt over the property's fair market value at the time of sale, not the sale price alone.
 The combination of no redemption and deficiency exposure makes pre-sale action in Nebraska especially consequential.

 Disclaimer: This article is for informational purposes only and does not constitute legal or financial advice.
 Mortgage Options Network is operated by Pipeline Harbor Digital LLC.
 We connect homeowners with experienced mortgage relief professionals who can help evaluate their options.